apple/foundationdb/documentation/sphinx/source/disk-snapshot-backup.rst

 FoundationDB's disk snapshot backup tool makes a consistent, point-in-time backup of FoundationDB database without downtime by taking crash consistent snapshot of all the disk stores that have persistent data.

-The prerequisite of this feature is to have crash consistent snapshot support on the filesystem (or the disks) in which FoundationDB is running on.
+The prerequisite of this feature is to have crash consistent snapshot support on the filesystem (or the disks) on which FoundationDB is running.

-Disk snapshot backup tool orchestrates the snapshotting of all the disk images and ensures that they are restorable in a point-in-time consistent basis.
+The disk snapshot backup tool orchestrates the snapshotting of all the disk images and ensures that they are restorable to a consistent point in time.

 Restore is achieved by copying or attaching the disk snapshot images to FoundationDB compute instances.
-Restore behaves as if the cluster was powered down and restarted.
+Restore behaves as if the cluster were powered down and restarted.

 Backup vs Disk snapshot backup
 ==============================
+Backup feature already exists in FoundationDB and is detailed here :ref:`backups`, any use of fdbbackup will refer to this feature.

-Both these tools provide a point-in-time consistent backup of FoundationDB database, they operate at different levels and there are differences in terms of performance, features and external dependency.
+Both fdbbackup and Disk snapshot backup tools provide a point-in-time consistent backup of FoundationDB database, but, they operate at different levels and there are differences in terms of performance, features and external dependency.

-Backup/fdbbackup operates at the key-value level, backup will involve copying of all the key-values from the source cluster and the restore will involve applying all the key-values to the destination database.
-Performance will depend on the amount of data and the throughput with which the data can be read and written.
-This approach is agnostic to external dependency, there is no requirement for any snapshotting feature from disk system.
-Additionally, it has an option for continuous backup that enables a restorable point-in-time very close to now.
-This feature already exists in FoundationDB and is detailed here :ref:`backups`.
+fdbbackup operates at the key-value level.
+Backup involves copying of all the key-value pairs from the source cluster and restore involves applying all the key-value pairs to the destination database.
+Performance depends on the amount of data and the throughput with which the data can be read and written.
+This approach has no external dependency, there is no requirement for any snapshotting feature from the disk system.
+Additionally, it has an option for continuous backup with the flexibility to pick a restore point.

-Disk snapshot backup and restore are generally high performant because it deals at disk level and data is not read or written through FoundationDB stack.
+Disk snapshot backup and restore are generally high performance because it operates at disk level and data is not read or written through the FoundationDB stack.
 In environments where disk snapshot and restore are highly performant this approach can be very fast.
-Feature is strictly dependent on crash consistent snapshot feature from disk system.
-Frequent backups could be done as a substitute to continuous backup if the backups are performant.
+Frequent backups can be done as a substitute to continuous backup if the backups are performant.

 Limitations
 ===========